adamrodger/adamrodger.github.com/_posts/2018-10-25-unit-testing-with-mocks.md

 }
 ```

 That code doesn't work at all, but the test will continue to pass because of the `It.IsAny<>` in the mock setups.

-So
+# Fixed That For You

-let's alter the test to make it work:
+So, let's alter the test to make it work:

 ```cs
 [Fact]